BlitzKraig/fvtt-CommunityLighting/README.md

 This is where you lights definitions will live, alongside optional details.

-You can add your Discord tag if you want users to be able to contact you via discord when they're having issues with your particular animation, or links to your Github, Twitter and Youtube, which will appear in the attributions page.
-These are all completely optional.
+You can add your Discord tag if you want users to be able to contact you via discord when they're having issues with your particular animation, or links to your Github, Twitter and Youtube, which will appear in the attributions page (Not yet built). *These are all completely optional.*

 ``` JSON
 "ExampleUser": {